Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Introduction

 \section{Introduction}

-Spoken content has become a primary mode of interaction across short-form video platforms, voice notes, live audio rooms, podcasts, and streaming services.
-Harmful language expressed through speech is therefore an increasingly important moderation problem.
-In many online settings, abuse conveyed through audio can be more impulsive, emotionally charged, and less self-monitored than text~\cite{sakhare2023deep}, making it both socially consequential and technically difficult to detect.
-Despite major advances in text-based hate speech and toxicity detection, direct audio abuse detection remains comparatively underexplored~\cite{sharon2022mada}, especially in multilingual and low-resource settings where speech is often preferred over writing.
+Spoken content is now a primary mode of interaction across short-form video, voice notes, and live audio platforms, making abusive speech in audio an increasingly important moderation problem.
+Audio-based abuse can be more impulsive and emotionally charged than text~\cite{sakhare2023deep}, yet direct audio abuse detection remains comparatively underexplored~\cite{sharon2022mada}, especially for the regional languages, dialects, and code-mixed speech common in linguistically diverse regions such as South Asia~\cite{Garg2022Handling}, which are underrepresented in existing corpora and pre-trained models.

-This challenge is particularly acute in linguistically diverse regions such as South Asia, where users routinely communicate in regional languages, dialects, and code-mixed speech~\cite{Garg2022Handling}.
-These forms of communication are often underrepresented in large annotated corpora and pre-trained models, limiting the effectiveness of systems developed primarily for high-resource languages such as English.
-At the same time, abusive spoken content can spread rapidly across platforms, contributing to harassment, misinformation, and targeted hate.
-Building robust audio-native abuse detection systems is therefore both a technical challenge and a societal necessity.